Freshwater Ecology: A Landscape Perspective

 We will conduct field studies, lectures and labs addressing broad landscape patterns and processes in watersheds and water bodies.
 Students will learn to make scientific observations, ask research questions, design field experiments, collect and analyze data, run statistical analyses, analyze spatial patterns, make maps, and communicate their findings using scientific writing, oral presentations, and lay summaries.
 Seminar readings will focus on human-freshwater interactions and local topics in the Pacific Northwest.

-land management, ecology, GIS, and field biology
+This offering will prepare you for careers and advanced study in: land management, ecology, GIS, and field biology

 First class meeting: Tuesday, April 4 at 9am (Lecture Hall Classroom 8)